 - Advance payments of the premium tax credit (for a health plan purchased on the ACA healthcare exchange) were not made for you, your spouse, or any individual you enrolled in coverage for whom no one else is claiming the personal exemption

-Should you use Form 1040EZ?
+Should You Use Form 1040EZ?

 How to Fill Out a 1040EZ

 The 1040EZ tax form pretty much lives up to its “EZ” name.
 It’s only one page!
 The top of the page is the easiest part.
 It’s where you put your personal information, including your name, Social Security number and address.
+But remember, this form is only to be used if you’re filing your taxes from 2017 or earlier.

 Reporting Your Income

-On Line 3, report any unemployment benefits or Alaska Permanent Fund dividend payment you received.
+On Line 3, report any unemployment benefits or Alaska Permanent Fund dividend payments you received.
 On Line 4, add lines 1, 2 and 3 to get your Adjusted Gross Income (AGI).
 On Line 5, indicate whether someone can claim you (or your spouse if you’re filing a joint return) as a dependent.
 If so, check the applicable box(es) and enter the amount from the worksheet on the back of Form 1040EZ.

-If no one can claim you (or your spouse if you’re filing a joint return), enter the dollar amount indicated on the form, which will be different depending on whether you’re filing singly or jointly.
+If no one can claim you (or your spouse if you’re filing a joint return), enter the dollar amount indicated on the form, which will be different depending on whether you’re filing individually or jointly.
 On Line 6, subtract Line 5 from Line 4.
 If line 5 is larger than line 4, enter 0.
 The number you enter on Line 6 is your taxable income.

 The next section of the form is called Payments, Credits and Tax.
 On Line 7, write the federal income tax withheld from Form(s) W-2 and 1099.
 Line 8a is where you put the amount you are eligible to claim in the Earned Income Tax Credit.
 The IRS has a chart that helps you figure this out.

 Line 8b is for the nontaxable combat pay election, applicable to military filers only.
-According to the IRS, including nontaxable combat pay on your tax returns income may increase or decrease your EITC.
+According to the IRS, including nontaxable combat pay on your tax return’s income may increase or decrease your EITC.
 The IRS recommends that you compute the credit with and without your nontaxable combat pay before deciding whether to include it on your tax form.

 On Line 9, add lines 7 and 8a.
 These are your total payments and credits.
 For Line 10, use the amount on line 6 to find your tax in the tax table in the form instructions.
 Then, enter the tax from the table.
 On Line 11 you should indicate whether you had full-year health coverage.
 If not, you will have to enter an individual responsibility payment.
 For Line 12, add lines 10 and 11.
 This is your total tax.